 What is a critical area buffer modification?

 A critical area buffer may be reduced through a City permit by buffer width averaging (total square foot of buffer area is maintained but may be reduced in one area and enlarged in another area).

 What is mitigation sequencing?

-Mitigation sequencing is a sequence of steps taken to reduce the severity of an impact (action or situation) to a critical area.
+Mitigation sequencing is a sequence of steps taken to reduce the severity of an impact to a critical area.
 The steps in order of preference are: avoiding the impact, minimizing the impact, rectifying the impact, reducing or eliminating the impact, compensating for the impact, and monitoring the impact and then taking appropriate corrective measures.

 What is compensatory mitigation?

 When unavoidable impacts occur to a wetland, compensatory mitigation is required to replace lost or impacted wetland or buffer functions.
 Methods of providing compensatory mitigation include restoration, establishment (creation), rehabilitation and enhancement.